-For more information on how to design and create DataBlade modules with the DBDK, refer to the IBM Informix DataBlade Developers Kit User's Guide.
+For more information about how to design and create DataBlade modules with the DBDK, refer to the IBM DataBlade Developers Kit User's Guide.

-Important: The examples in this chapter are taken from the definition of the objects of the Shapes3 sample DataBlade module, described in Appendix A. The appendix provides both a description of the DataBlade module and the C code used to create the functions of the operator class.
+Important: The examples in these topics are taken from the definition of the objects of the Shapes3 sample DataBlade module, described in Appendix A, "Shapes3 sample DataBlade module," on page A-1.
+The topics provide both a description of the DataBlade module and the C code used to create the functions of the operator class.